adlib-mediation/adlib-android-sdk/README.md

 AdLibManager.getInstance().loadInterstitialAd(mInterstitialAdView);
 ```

 After an interstitial ad has been loaded, you may show the interstitial ad.
-An interstitial will not show if it is not ready, so it may be useful to utlilze the listener functions.
+An interstitial will not show if it is not ready, so it may be useful to utilize the listener functions.
 ```Java
 mInterstitialAdView.showInterstitial();
 ```